aosp-mirror/platform_bionic/android-changes-for-ndk-developers.md

 intercept any symbol.

+## LD_PRELOAD and 32/64 bit

+LD_PRELOAD applies to both 32- and 64-bit processes.
+This means that you should avoid saying something like `/system/lib/libfoo.so` and just say `libfoo.so` instead, letting the dynamic linker find the correct library on its search path.

 ## RTLD_LOCAL (Available in API level >= 23)

 The dlopen(3) RTLD_LOCAL flag used to be ignored but is implemented